programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 <u>**fill in link to Jekyll Demo live site on "this" text above**</u>

+add link to see what second post looks like on JekyllDemo repo and live site

 <u>**use subsection anchor links to point to places amid the text**</u>

 <u>**code isn't in grey box in PH theme! change text to describe it**</u>